guastallaigor/vue-horizontal-timeline/README.md

 ### Jest
 Before making the PR, if you changed something that needs to be tested, please make the tests inside the `tests/unit` folder.

-To run the tests, you can use the next command:
+To run the tests, you can use the next command

 ```sh
 $ yarn test:unit